 The applicant states that remaining portions of the property will be able to continue to be farmed.
-The applicant divides the remainder of the parcel that is currently being farmed into three pieces and describes how each piece can be accessed for farming and how farming practices can continue on each piece after the facility is installed.
+The applicant divides the remainder of the parcel into three pieces and describes how each of the two pieces that are currently being farmed (the third piece is a wooded area that has never been farmed), can be accessed for farming and how farming practices can continue on each piece after the facility were installed.
 This criterion appears to be met.